MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-update-monitor.md

 ---
-title: Apply an original equipment manufacturer (OEM) update to Azure Stack | Microsoft Docs
+title: Monitor updates in Azure Stack using Powershell | Microsoft Docs
-description: Learn to apply an original equipment manufacturer (OEM) update to Azure Stack.
+description: Learn to monitor updates in Azure Stack using Powershell
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs